khoih-prog/EthernetWebServer_STM32/README.md

 The support to `LAN8720` for **STM32F4, F7 (ARDUINO_BLACK_F407VE, ARDUINO_NUCLEO_H743ZI, etc.)**, has been broken by new [**STM32 core v2.3.0**](https://github.com/stm32duino/Arduino_Core_STM32/releases/tag/2.3.0).

-You have to use STM32 core **v2.2.0 or v2.1.0**, if it's neccesary to use LAN8720 Ethernet
+You have to use STM32 core **v2.2.0 or v2.1.0**, if it's necessary to use LAN8720 Ethernet

 #### Currently Supported Boards by [**AsyncWebServer_STM32**](https://github.com/khoih-prog/AsyncWebServer_STM32)